Finance for Non-Financial Leaders

 Focus and structure

 Exposes you to managerial accounting and how to evaluate the financial impact of a business case.
 You will explore the importance of concepts such as opportunity costs, sunk costs and contribution for articulating your business case.
+In addition, you will appreciate how investment decisions are made and learn how to ask value-adding questions and critique the methodologies employed.

 - Build your confidence in speaking the financial language of your business